pathik-modi/DatingApp/README.md

 - Configuration and Environment Variables
 - Source Control - Github

+## Angular
+- ng add ngx-bootstrap - use Angular bootstrap package with this command - check their website for details

+## Mkcert
+- Sets up a new server side certificate for .Net
+- mkcert -install

 ## Shortcuts
 - dotnet -h - (terminal) - gives you a list of all options for dotnet commands
 - dotnet new list - (terminal) - gives you a list of all possible templates you can create